 Haikyuu!! revolves around volleyball.
 More specifically, it follows the story of a very short volleyball player named Shoyo Hinata, who dreams of becoming as good as the player who inspired him, the one they call “The Little Giant.”

-Because of his stature, though, Hinata is often judged by others, but he showcases incredible athleticism and jumping capabilities.
 He eventually joins Karasuno High School’s volleyball team, having to work beside the guy who humiliated him before this event, the genius Tobio Kageyama, whom people call “the King of the Court.”

 22. Berserk by Kentarou Miura

 Berserk is the title that most people consider a masterpiece of the manga world.
-If you enjoy seinen manga in general, I believe it is the one series you will eventually have to read, even more if you enjoy dark fantasy, adventure, and a combination of grotesque and wholesome developments.
+If you enjoy seinen manga in general, I believe it is the one series you will eventually have to read, even more, if you enjoy dark fantasy, adventure, and a combination of grotesque and wholesome developments.

 The manga series first introduces Guts, the black swordsman, as he saves an elf from being tortured by a gang of bandits.
 Guts is shown as a ruthless and apathetic man willing to do everything to hunt down demons, even sacrificing his own kind to achieve his revenge.
-Then, the series introduces his backstory in an arc called the Golden Age, a story when he was a much younger, lonesome mercenary.

 23. Ouran High School Host Club by Bisco Hatori